Neumann-A/StochasticPhysics/README.md

  ### Running Simulations

-Execute either `StochasticPhysics` or `SimulationApplicationNew` it will run a dummy simulation generating a pair of `*.ini` configfiles.
+Execute either `StochasticPhysics` or `StoPhysApp_MultiArch` it will run a dummy simulation generating a pair of `*.ini` configfiles.
 Those configfiles can be modified and passed to the applications via:

  * `StochasticPhysics -parfile:<SimulationSettings>`
  * `StoPhysApp_MultiArch --parameter_file=<SimulationSettings>`